-Strengths of the subject are that it is located near Seeley Lake with good access from MT Highway 83 and has Clearwater River frontage.
+Strengths of the subject are that it is located near Seeley Lake with good access from MT Highway 83 and adjacent to State owned land that has Clearwater River frontage.
 The improvements are in average condition with no necessary repairs needed.